-By that measure, five members of the Planet Wrecker group stand out as wealthy and economically diversified, with a low level of dependence on oil and gas revenues and, therefore, a high capacity to manage a fast transition away from oil and gas.
-These countries are: the United States, Canada, Australia, Norway, and the United Kingdom (Figure 5).
+By that measure, five countries driving global oil and gas expansion stand out as the biggest climate hypocrites and most egregious Planet Wreckers: the United States, Canada, Australia, Norway, and the United Kingdom (Figure 5).
+These countries are wealthy and economically diversified, with a low level of dependence on oil and gas revenues and, therefore, a high capacity to manage a fast transition away from oil and gas.
 Four of these countries (excluding Norway) are amongst the top ten historical contributors to the climate crisis based on their domestic emissions.53 Our analysis shows that by cumulative carbon pollution threatened by oil and gas expansion, the United States and Canada rank first and second, Australia is eighth, Norway is 12th, and the UK is 18th (see Table 1).